nish17/Speaking-Engagments/README.md

 ## Tech-Talks

-I've delivered talks at GDG Ahmedabad's Devfest 2018 and 2019.

 ### GDG DevFest Ahmedabad 2019

 It was a lightning talk on **Best Practices for Voice User Interface Design**.
 I spoke about best practices and tricks to make you voice app stand out.